yongyw123/mig-sync-interface/README.md

 This section is to explain the MIG configurations and the UI signals presented by the MIG interface in the context of the user application.

-**Note:**

 1. "wr_data_mask": This bus is the byte enable (data mask) for the data currently being written to the external memory.
+Each bit represents a byte.
+There are 8 bits, hence 64-bit which matches the 128-bit transaction split into two cycles as noted above.
+It is active low.
 The byte to the memory is written when the corresponding wr_data_mask signal is deasserted.

+---

-## User Synchronous Inteface - Port Description
+## User Synchronous Interface - Port Description

 Figure ?? shows the block diagram; Table ?? lists the ports of the synchronous interface.